pathway-labs/realtime-indexer-qa-chat/README.md

 Clone this repository to your machine.
 Create a `.env` file under the root folder, this will store your OpenAI API key, demo uses the OpenAI GPT model to answer questions.

 You need access to a running Pathway Vector Store pipeline.
-For this demo, a free instance is provided that reads documents in [Google Drive](https://drive.google.com/drive/u/2/folders/1cULDv2OaViJBmOfG5WB0oWcgayNrGtVs) and [Sharepoint](https://navalgo.sharepoint.com/:f:/s/ConnectorSandbox/EgBe-VQr9h1IuR7VBeXsRfIBuOYhv-8z02_6zf4uTH8WbQ?e=YmlA05).
+For this demo, a public instance is provided that reads documents in [Google Drive](https://drive.google.com/drive/u/2/folders/1cULDv2OaViJBmOfG5WB0oWcgayNrGtVs) and [Sharepoint](https://navalgo.sharepoint.com/:f:/s/ConnectorSandbox/EgBe-VQr9h1IuR7VBeXsRfIBuOYhv-8z02_6zf4uTH8WbQ?e=YmlA05).
 However, it is easy to run our own locally.
 Please see the [vector store guide](https://pathway.com/developers/showcases/vectorstore_pipeline) and also [Pathway Deployment](https://pathway.com/developers/user-guide/deployment/docker-deployment).

 Open a terminal and run `streamlit run ui.py`.
 This will prompt you a URL, simply click and open the demo.

 Congrats!
 Now you are ready to chat with your documents with updated knowledge provided by Pathway.

-### Runnig with Docker
+### Running with Docker

-We provide a Dockerfile to run the applicartion.
+We provide a Dockerfile to run the application.
 From the root folder of the repository run

 ```
 docker build -t realtime_chat .